Azure/aaz/Commands/databox/job/readme.md

 : Get information about the specified job.

 - [update](/Commands/databox/job/_update.md)
-: Update a new job with the specified parameters.
-Existing job cannot be updated with this API and should instead be updated with the Update job API.
+: Update an existing job with the specified parameters.